 This interview method allows you and your team to improve your internal alignment.
 Recorded, audio-based interviews offer everyone the same interview.
 Not every stakeholder can meet at every interview.
 However, each stakeholder can listen to each response and provide feedback when they’re ready with recorded interviews.
 This provides a faster hiring time by allowing everyone to interact on their own time without having to schedule singular meetings.

-Instant phone interviews are also known as self-guided interviews.
+Instant phone interviews are also known as virtual interviews.
 This is because candidates can take their time with the interview and engage in the hiring process at their own speed.
 This helps relieve the interview anxiety that 93% of candidates report experiencing.